IshanManchanda/nag-a-ram/README.md

 Optimized anagram solver written in Python.

-## How to use Anagrm
+## How to use nag-a-ram

 1. Populate dictionary.txt with all valid words.
 Each line should contain a single word.
 2. Run generate_patterns.py.
 This will probably take a while.
 3. Add all the words to be unscrambled in input.txt.
 Again, each line should contain a single word.
-4. Finally, run anagrm.py.
+4. Finally, run solve.py.

-## How does Anagrm work?
+## How does it work?

 A naive anagram solver would simply generate all permutations of the input string, and check if a permutation is valid.
 Using a conventional list to store the dictionary words would make it extremely inefficient.
+An unosrted list would lead to O(n) lookups and a sorted one would lead to O(log n).

 A simple optimization is to store the words as a Hash Table.
-This allows for O(1) lookups and greatly reduces the runtime.
+This allows for O(1) lookups and reduces the runtime.

 However, hashes for every single permutation would still have to be generated.
-Instead of hashing the input string directly, Anagrm lexicographically sorts the letters in the input string.
+Instead of hashing the input string directly, nag-a-ram lexicographically sorts the letters in the input string.
 Thus, all possible permutations of the string will resolve to a single value, which can be checked efficiently.

 generate_patterns.py takes each word in the dictionary, lexicographically sorts its letters,